Dylan-Speight/definitely_not_etsy/README.md

 ### Heroku - What Is It?
 (SAQ 4)
 *4. Describe the network infrastructure the App may be based on.*

+Heroku as mentioned above is a Platform as a Service (PaaS) which runs our application in the cloud, removing the need for us to be resource and run our own production environment (that is where end users will actually interact with the application).

+Applications deployed to Heroku typically contain source code from a supported language (Heroku is a polyglot platform currently Ruby, Node.js, Java, Python, Clojure, Scala, Go and PHP), a description of any dependencies - i.e. as gems in our case - and a Procfile.
+A procfile is a list of process types which are named commands that we want to executed against our source code during deployment.
+Fortunately things are made easy for us, as Heroku is able to detect that we are running RoR, and will load our list of dependencies from our Gemfile, and removes the need for a Procfile by simply running Puma, the inbuilt ready-to-go out of the box Rails web server.
+More simply, an application is source code, bundled with a description of dependencies and a set of instructions on what to run in the source code.

+Heroku enables source control by acting as a Git remote repository.
+We are able to push our code to Heroku instead of Github by slightly altering the normal Github push command and running:

+`$ git push heroku master`

+Here Heroku will

+*The build mechanism is typically language specific, but follows the same pattern, typically retrieving the specified dependencies, and creating any necessary assets (whether as simple as processing style sheets or as complex as compiling code).
+For example, when the build system receives a Rails application, it may fetch all the dependencies specified in the Gemfile, as well as generate files based on the asset pipeline.
+Output are assembled into a slug.*

+*Think of a running dyno as a lightweight, secure, virtualized Unix container that contains your application slug in its file system.
+Your application’s dyno formation is the total number of currently-executing dynos, divided between the various process types you have scaled.
+When you deploy a new version of an application, all of the currently executing dynos are killed, and new ones (with the new release) are started to replace them - preserving the existing dyno formation.*

+*Config vars contain customizable configuration data that can be changed independently of your source code.
+The configuration is exposed to a running application via environment variables.
+CAN ADD VIA CLI OR DASHBOARD*

+*Releases are an append-only ledger of slugs and config vars.
+Can rollback.
+Whether you change slug or config vars it will create a new release*

+*The dyno manager of the Heroku platform is responsible for managing dynos across all applications running on Heroku.
+This dyno cycling happens transparently and automatically on a regular basis, and is logged.
+Applications that use the free dyno type will sleep.
+When a sleeping application receives HTTP traffic, it will be awakened - causing a delay of a few seconds.
+Using one of the other dyno types will avoid sleeping.
+Can run IO through bash to schedule things.*

+*Each dyno gets its own ephemeral filesystem - with a fresh copy of the most recent release.
+It can be used as temporary scratchpad, but changes to the filesystem are not reflected to other dynos.*

+*Add-ons are third party, specialized, value-added cloud services that can be easily attached to an application, extending its functionality.*

+*Releases are an append-only ledger of slugs, config vars and add-ons.
+Heroku maintains an append-only ledger of releases you make.*

+*Terminology: Logplex automatically collates log entries from all the running dynos of your app, as well as other components such as the routers, providing a single source of activity.*

+*To scale web traffic scale web dynos*

 ### Heroku - Running a Database in the Cloud (SAQ 6 & 7)
 *6. Identify the database to be used in your App and provide a justification for your choice.*
 *7. Identify and describe the production database setup (i.e. postgres instance).*

+The database that we use for storing our web applications is PostgreSQL, open-source.
+Heroku runs own instance of DB.

 ### Instructions for App Use
 HOW DOES A USER USE THE SITE